 Yes, this is now available on most systems but you should be aware that as soon as you open up your cameras to the internet there is a security risk.
 Please make sure that you don’t use admin or administrator as usernames or any default usernames or passwords on your systems.
 Many Video Management systems now offer web browsing and also App support for both live viewing and for looking at recorded footage.

 If I already have cameras can you upgrade my system?

-Yes you can, most systems can be upgraded.
+Yes we can, most systems can be upgraded.
 If it is an analogue system this is made quite easy with encoders or if you have an IP connected system you have more options with ONVIF compliant cameras.
 The main process here is working out what you would like to achieve by upgrading.

 Can CCTV systems detect motion or people?

 On some CCTV systems, this is done within the camera either via motion or analytics.
 Analytics can now identify people, cars or lorries as categories.
 Even more sophisticated systems can identify car number plates or colours as well as faces, so watch out!

 What are the data/GDPR obligations regarding CCTV?

 This really is a difficult one to answer quickly but within Article 5 of the GDPR Guidelines it requires that Data is processed lawfully, collected for specified purposes, relevant, retained responsibly and processed securely.
 The data controller of an organisation is ultimately responsible for this and previously may not of had any dealings with CCTV before.
 To find out more click here.

 How secure is the CCTV video?
 Can anyone access it?